Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started: Jun 23 2013 Finished: Jun 29 2013

-A Clash of Kings (A Song of Ice and Fire, #2)
+A Clash of Kings (A Song of Ice and Fire, #2)by George R.R.
+Martin (2003)

 Started: Apr 09 2013 Finished: Jun 23 2013

-The Testament of Mary
+The Testament of Maryby Colm Tóibín

-My review: Mary in this book is not the meek, docile and obedient woman that traditional misogynistic iconography portrays.
+Mary in this book is not the meek, docile and obedient woman that traditional misogynistic iconography portrays.
 In "The testament of Mary" she is a tragically human heroin, torn by the sense of guilt for abandoning her son on the cross to save herself, blaming herself for not keeping her son to the bad influence of a "group of misfits he gathered around him".
-Whatever your religious beliefs are, this alternative version of the new testament succeeds in creating an incredibly memorable, novel, and deeply human portrait of one of the cultural icons of the Western world. (★★★★★)
+Whatever your religious beliefs are, this alternative version of the new testament succeeds in creating an incredibly memorable, novel, and deeply human portrait of one of the cultural icons of the Western world.

 Started: Apr 06 2013 Finished: Apr 07 2013

-My review: I liked the first book of the "The Kingkiller Chronicle" trilogy, but I felt in love with this second one: it is an order of magnitude better.
+I liked the first book of the "The Kingkiller Chronicle" trilogy, but I felt in love with this second one: it is an order of magnitude better.
 The story is entertaining, but it's the characters development and description that really set this book apart.
-This is really a great book, and I strongly recommend it to everybody, even for whose of you that are not into fantasy. (★★★★★)
+This is really a great book, and I strongly recommend it to everybody, even for whose of you that are not into fantasy.

 Started: Jan 29 2013 Finished: Mar 01 2013

 Do Androids Dream of Electric Sheep?
-(Blade Runner #1)
+(Blade Runner #1)by Philip K. Dick (2007)

-My review: This is the story of Rick Deckard, an escaped android bounty hunter, living in a dystopian post-apocalyptic future.
+This is the story of Rick Deckard, an escaped android bounty hunter, living in a dystopian post-apocalyptic future.
 Rick is facing one of the hardest assignments in his life: tracking and terminating six nexus-6, the most advanced and sophisticated android model built so far.
 One of the main and more interesting themes of the book is the reflection of what means to be human: as androids become indistinguishable from us, to the point where people start to suspect they may be androids with implanted memories, what set humans apart?
 The book raises many of the same questions that were raised back in the 19th century by Mary Shelley, but it comes up with quite different conclusions.
-A strongly recommended read, even for people that are not big fan of Science Fiction. (★★★★)
+A strongly recommended read, even for people that are not big fan of Science Fiction.

 Started: Jan 26 2013 Finished: Jan 29 2013

-by Martin Luther King Jr.
+Why We Can't Waitby Martin Luther King Jr.

-My review: I decided to celebrate Martin Luther King Day reading one of his most famous books.
+I decided to celebrate Martin Luther King Day reading one of his most famous books.
 The book has an incredible historical significance, it details the progress made by the civil rights movement during the 60s.
 It's incredible to see how things finally suddenly started changing, never fast enough, for the better.
 It is so insightful to read about the struggles, the dreams and the vision of one of the fathers of the movement.
 Some of the topics touched in the book are still incredibly relevant today: for example the role of affirmative action and social incentives as a way to level the field, to enable every American to have the same opportunities to achieve his/her dreams.

-It was heart warming to read this book while listening to President Obama inaugural speech: even if we still have a long way ahead of us, even if we are dragging our feet and progress is slow, the speech gave me hope that a more just world is possible and a little bit closer each day. (★★★★)
+It was heart warming to read this book while listening to President Obama inaugural speech: even if we still have a long way ahead of us, even if we are dragging our feet and progress is slow, the speech gave me hope that a more just world is possible and a little bit closer each day.

 Started: Jan 21 2013 Finished: Jan 25 2013

-The Hobbit (The Lord of the Rings, #0)
+The Hobbit (The Lord of the Rings, #0)by J.R.R.
+Tolkien

-My review: I read The Hobbit translated in Italian multiple times when I was a young teenager.
+I read The Hobbit translated in Italian multiple times when I was a young teenager.
 I recently decided to read the original English version.
 The book is something between a fairy tale and a fantasy novel, and it is quite enjoyable.
 It is quite fascinating to get a glimpse of how Tolkien and the Monarchic British society of the time thought, in the mist of deep social changes between the two world wars.
 Greed is perceived as the root of all evils, and all characters from all different races and social castes struggles with it.
-At the same time it appears that the book unselfish heroes, the only one able to overcame greed are all noblemen (e.g. the Bard), while local leaders belonging to the merchants and traders group, always end up putting their self-interest ahead of the one of the people that elected them. (★★★★)
+At the same time it appears that the book unselfish heroes, the only one able to overcame greed are all noblemen (e.g. the Bard), while local leaders belonging to the merchants and traders group, always end up putting their self-interest ahead of the one of the people that elected them.

 Number of times I read it: 4